Reverse Listing Summary

 Because unrestricted trade is the default under CITES, IUCN Red Listed species can be traded freely until they get listed on the CITES Appendices.
 The authors finished by urging policymakers to hasten the wildlife protection process.

 This perfectly summarises why the current blacklisting model hasn’t worked.
 We believe that given the scale of the trade and the rapid decline in wildlife populations, making unrestricted trade the default position is no longer viable.
-A white-listing system, where the default is ‘no trade’, would appear a common sense approach given the May 2019 IPBES Report where the trade in flora and fauna was confirmed as the second biggest threat to species survival.
+A white-listing system, (also known as positive or reverse listing) where the default is ‘no trade’, would appear a common sense approach given the May 2019 IPBES Report where the trade in flora and fauna was confirmed as the second biggest threat to species survival.
 The report also states that up to 1 million species are potentially facing extinction.

-Based on the precautionary principle, the default position has to be ‘no trade’.
-This would require changing the articles of the convention to a ‘reverse listing’ (or white-listing) model.
-Under such a white-listing model the burden of proof that trade is compatible with ecologically sustainable use would be on those wishing to trade.
+Based on the precautionary principle, given the level of biodiversity decline and the magnitude of the trade in wild species, the default position has to be ‘no trade’.
+This would require changing the articles of the convention to a ‘reverse listing’ (or positive listing) model.
+Under such a postive listing model the burden of proof that trade is compatible with ecologically sustainable use would be on those wishing to trade.
 A reverse listing mechanism would also allow the inclusion of identification, traceability and verification requirements into individual listings, thereby closing some of the current loopholes used by the illegal trade.

 Trade would only be allowed once the assessment process has demonstrated that trade at the level proposed would be ecologically sustainable and ongoing real-time monitoring of trade would have to become the norm to make sure all trade is legal and traceable.
 This is the only viable way to achive the CBD post-2020 global biodiversity framework Target 5 – to make all trade legal and sustainable.